fiibbb/CarND-MPC-Project/src/Eigen-3.3/unsupported/Eigen/CXX11/src/Tensor/README.md

 ## Reduction Operations

-A *Reduction* operation returns a tensor with fewer dimensions than the original tensor.
+a *Reduction* operation returns a tensor with fewer dimensions than the original tensor.
 The values in the returned tensor are computed by applying a *reduction operator* to slices of values from the original tensor.
 You specify the dimensions along which the slices are made.